Hamlin wins exhibition Clash at the Coliseum as NASCAR moves race up a day to avoid California storm

 Hamlin, in a Toyota for Joe Gibbs Racing, started from the pole and led 59 of the 151 laps.
 But his teammate Ty Gibbs controlled a large portion of the race until a late caution set up a restart with 10 laps remaining.

 Hamlin got the lead on the restart and was about to win until Gibbs crashed on the last lap to send the race into overtime.
-Hamlin then got a jump on reigning NASCAR champion Ryan Blaney on the restart for the win.
+Hamlin then got a jump on reigning NASCAR champion Ryan Blaney, who needed a provisional to make the 23-car field, on the restart for the win.

+“It's just a great momentum boost,” said Hamlin, who will now move on to the season-opening Daytona 500, where he will seek a fourth win in “The Great American Race.”

+“You know, I clean off all the trophies every January 1st in the entryway of the house and now we get to add another one pretty quick, so pretty happy about that.”

 A planned “halftime” performance by Machine Gun Kelly was canceled.

-NASCAR about midday Saturday made the decision to run the Clash Saturday night out of concerns for inclement weather.
-The decision was widely applauded by drivers.
+NASCAR about midday Saturday made the decision to run the Clash Saturday night out of concerns for the impending inclement weather.
+The decision was widely applauded by drivers, who saw the weather radar and worried the race would not happen before Wednesday if it was not moved up.
+Teams report to Daytona a week from now to begin preparations for the Feb.
+18 season-opener.

 “It's one of the most logical decisions we've made as an industry, potentially ever,” driver Chase Elliott said.